 Then, it is important to speak with your line manager to assess if this is a safeguarding incident.

-If the concern is thought to be a safuegarding incidencent in in the case of any doubt, of the representative of EDF who has a safeguarding concern must report it immediately to the HR manager, and the Executive Director ; if the Executive Director or HR manager are the cause of the incident, the incident should be reported to the EDF President and Vice Presidents.
+If the concern is thought to be a safeguarding incidencent in in the case of any doubt, of the representative of EDF who has a safeguarding concern must report it immediately to the HR manager, and the Executive Director ; if the Executive Director or HR manager are the cause of the incident, the incident should be reported to the EDF President and Vice Presidents.

 From the point when they are aware of the incident, the person should submit a written report wherever possible within 24 hours or, if this is not possible, to call, email or text a summary report within this period, with a written report to follow as soon as possible.
 This will be communicated to the EDF President and Vice Presidents.